ConvertAPI/docs/http-response-status-codes.md

   * `5004` No tables to extract in PDF file.
   * `5005` Invalid URL format.
   * `5006` Invalid password.
-  * `5007` Unable to download remote file.
+  * `5007` Unable to download the remote file.
-  * `5008` Unable to access file from local storage.
+  * `5008` Unable to access the file from local storage.
   * `5009` File id is invalid.
   * `50010` File link is set incorrectly.
 Url or File Id must be set.

 ### Throttle failure
 * `502 Bad Gateway` Request rejected due to rate limits.
-Retry is possible after several seconds.
+Retry is available after a few seconds.